hanabi/hanabi.github.io/other-conventions/BGA.md

 Unfortunately, BGA isn't perfect.
 The user interface is functional, but really leaves a lot to be desired:
 * There is an in-game replay feature, but using it is frustrating.
 Once you initiate a replay, you are stuck watching the movie until it reaches the present, with no ability to pause, and no ability to move back and forth at will.
 * There is no ability to see negative clues.
 You can keep track of them via memory, but this is quite cumbersome to do perfectly.
 Using negative clues is essential to playing at a high-level.
 * There is no ability to mark notes on a card.
-It may sound silly to players who have been trained to remember everything, but having the ability to quickly and easily record contextual information really takes the game to another level.
+Making notes may sound silly to players who have been trained to remember everything, but having the ability to quickly and easily record contextual information really takes the game to another level.
 On BGA, if you want to make notes, you have to resort to jotting them down in a separate program.
 * And a bunch of minor things:
   * No ability to see the cards touched by the last clue.
   * No distinction for playing cards blind (or discarding clued cards).
-  * A ton of delay and super slow animations after making a move.
+  * Delay after making a move, combined with slow animations.
+  * Server instability.
   * No customizable time controls.
   * Only the 3 most basic variants.
   * And no "shared replays" for reviewing!